-Historically, the Pinehurst Conference has been the highest attended event for i2i drawing up to 1000 people.
-We plan to continue this tradition and know many are anxious to get back to Pinehurst this year.
-Conference presenters will have an exceptional opportunity for exposure to potentially over 1000 leaders and professionals representing private and public MH/IDD/SUD and primary healthcare payers and providers, human service leaders, hospital system leaders, State agencies, advocates, consumer and family members and other stakeholders.
+The i2i Conference in Pinehurst is our largest attended event, drawing up to 1000 participants.
+Conference presenters will have an exceptional opportunity for exposure to over 1000 leaders and professionals representing private and public MH/IDD/SUD and primary healthcare payers and providers, human service leaders, hospital system leaders, State agency staff and leaders, advocates, consumer and family members and other stakeholders.

-We are looking for experts that can offer conference goers insight, skills, resources and information to help them adapt and be successful with NC’s transition to whole person, integrated care through the implementation of Medicaid managed care while also negotiating the challenges facing our service system.
-These challenges include changes occurring as a result of the pandemic, the need to address health disparities and racial equity, economic uncertainty, as well as the increasing role of technology in all aspects of our service system.
+We are looking for experts that can offer conference goers insight, skills, resources and information to help them adapt and be successful in NC’s evolving Medicaid managed, integrated care program which expands to include Tailored Plans starting December 1, 2022.
+Other areas of interest include changes occurring as a result of the pandemic, addressing health disparities and racial equity, economic uncertainty, and the ever-increasing role of technology in all aspects of our service system.

-We are seeking 1.5 hour main topic session proposals and 1 hour Sparking Innovation submissions.
+We are seeking 1.5 hour Concurrent session proposals and 1 hour Sparking Innovation submissions.
 All proposals should aim to address policy issues and implications, services, consumer involvement, and/or administrative aspects of any of the topic areas below.

 Improvements in services and/or administrative operations that advance whole person care in a managed care environment: (ex. care management, cross-system formalized partnerships, value-based contracting, addressing unmet health needs and non-medical drivers of health).